neoelemento/vishnupadmanabhan.github.io/_posts/2017-03-23-dotnet-core-mvc-Intro.md

 ```

 The above code snippet registers a default route format and also a default route for our app.
 The name is `default` and template defines the URL structure for our app.
 If we call the `about` method within our `HomeController`, the URL structure will be `http://localhost:5000/Home/About`.

+We have more items withing `Startup.cs` into which we will take a look in upcoming posts.

 ## Watching for changes
 So far, after every change, we had to rerun `dotnet run` to see the changes on the browser.
 If you have worked with other platforms you would've seen the changes instantly reflecting on the browser upon refreshing the page.